 Caring for Turtle Eggs

 | pic 1 | pic 2 | pic 3 | pic 4 | pic 5 | pic 6 | pic 7 | pic 8 |Next we move to the nest site.
 The nest site many be easy to locate, but the eggs may not be exactly where we think they are so we dig carefully like archeologists digging for ancient artifacts.
-A spoon and paint brush work well.
+A plastic spoon and paint brush work well.
 The eggs are carefully uncovered without moving them.
 A mark is placed on the top of each egg with a black felt marker; the eggs must always be placed right side up after they start developing.
 After the eggs are marked, they are placed in a container.

 We keep the small thermometer that came with the incubator with the eggs.
 We do not allow our eggs to get too warm in hot weather.
 We move the incubator to a cool place if the temperature reaches the 90s.
 Basically we avoid temperatures in the 90s so the eggs don't spoil.

 Avoid direct sun!
 There is too much risk of overheating.
 Normal summer room temperatures will do.
-Just watch the high temperatures and keep the eggs moist.
-Pick a location where you will see the container often and not forget about it.
+Just watch the high temperatures and keep the eggs moist to wet.
+Pick a location where you will see them and not forget them.

 Light is not a problem.
 Our incubator has a plastic window for viewing the eggs.
-It also has small holes to allow air to enter from the bottom and exit the top.
+It also has small holes to allow air to enter from the bottom and leave the top.
 So if you choose to place your egg containers in the dark such as in a shoe box, provide air holes and watch for mold.

 Lastly don't hesitate to talk to your eggs like you will talk to your turtles.
 Some researchers believe the babies communicate with each other before they hatch.
 Maybe; maybe not.
 Think of them as your pet turtle eggs before they are your pet turtles.
 Why not have them know your voice when they hatch.
 Before we purchased an incubator, I said to my eggs many times "Come on guys, hatch!".